freenas/freenas-docs/userguide/intro.rst

   :guilabel:`UNINSTALL` dialog in
   :menuselection:`Plugins`.

+* Installed plugin notes can be viewed by clicking :guilabel:`POST INSTALL NOTES` in
+  :ref:`Plugins`.

 * iocage jails can now be restarted from the |web-ui| in :menuselection:`Jails -->` |ui-options| :menuselection:`--> Restart`.